-Once you make the decision to head to the Adirondacks for a fishing trip it's time to begin thinking about your itinerary.
-You may choose an experienced guide to go fishing with while on vacation.
+Once you make the decision to head to the Adirondacks for a fishing trip, it's time to begin thinking about your itinerary.
+Choose an experienced guide for the best fishing on vacation.
 Here in the Adirondacks, guide services are one of our specialties and there are so many reasons to give them a try!

 - What level of experience do I need?

 - How much does it cost for ½ or full day?

 - Which is a better fit for me given my experience level, skill, ability, age?